mozman/ezdxf/docs/source/options.rst

     Set path to an external font cache directory: e.g. ``"~/.ezdxf"``

-    Example how to create an external font cache in ``"~/.ezdxf"``, this has to be done only once or if you want to update this file:
+    This example shows, how to create an external font cache in ``"~/.ezdxf"``.
+This has to be done only once or to add new installed fonts to the cache and this also requires matplotlib:

     .. code-block:: Python